 In 2012, Grey Street was transformed like never before for a dazzling celebration of magical entertainment to mark Newcastle Theatre Royal’s 175th birthday.
-Stunning street theatre, a magnificent fireworks display and a star-studded gala performance produced by our pantomime maestro Michael Harrison followed a tour of the historic Theatre and its newly restored auditorium by HRH The Duke of York and Princess Eugenie of York.
+Stunning street theatre, a magnificent fireworks display and a star-studded gala performance produced by our pantomime maestro Michael Harrison followed a tour of the historic Theatre and its newly restored auditorium.

 The Birthday Blaze was commissioned by Theatre Royal Newcastle, created by The World Famous and produced by Pinwheel.